 After the merger, dejected former Ethereum miners are finding new uses for their rusty GPUs, like heating their homes.

-When the merge eventually occurs, as earlier this month, your entire world of mining ETH gets upended and quickly vanishes.
+When the merge eventually occurs, as earlier this month, your entire world of mining Ethereum gets upended and quickly vanishes.

 What else can you use them for, though?

 Can you create a super-fast graphics unit to improve the realism of your “Counter-Strike: Global Offensive” runs at night?

 Can you create an artificial heart before the inevitable heart attack occurs?

 Can you use them to heat your filthy home in time for Putin’s winter?

 Strangely enough, yes—I’ve heard from a number of former miners who say they are doing just that.

 One miner told me that he intended to utilise his outdated, power-hungry GPUs to heat his home.
 He goes by the handle Alphamine, which is probably not his real identity.